iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.9-1.0.md

 Please follow below tutorial to upgrade mlmmjadmin to the latest stable release:
 [Upgrade mlmmjadmin to the latest stable release](./upgrade.mlmmjadmin.html)

-### Upgrade Roundcube webmail to the latest stable release
+### Upgrade Roundcube webmail to the latest stable release: 1.4.1

-!!! warning "Roundcube 1.3"
+!!! warning "Roundcube 1.4"

-    * Roundcube 1.3 requires at least __PHP 5.4__.
-If your server is still running PHP 5.3 and cannot upgrade to 5.4, please upgrade Roundcube to the latest 1.2 branch (1.2.5) instead.
+    Since Roundcube 1.3, at least __PHP 5.4__ is required.
+If your server is running PHP 5.3 and cannot upgrade to 5.4, please upgrade Roundcube the latest 1.2 branch instead.
-    * Roundcube 1.3 no longer supports IE < 10 and old versions of Firefox, Chrome and Safari.
-    * Roundcube 1.3 uses jQuery 3.2 and will not work with current jQuery mobile plugin.
-If you use any third-party plugin, please check its website to make sure it's compatible with Roundcube 1.3 before upgrading.

-    With the release of Roundcube 1.3.0, the previous stable release branches 1.2.x and 1.1.x will switch in to LTS low maintenance mode which means they will only receive important security updates but no longer any regular improvement updates.
+The latest Roundcube webmail 1.4.1 offers a shiny new web UI.

-Please follow Roundcube official tutorial to upgrade Roundcube webmail to the latest stable release (1.3.10):
+Please follow Roundcube official tutorial to upgrade Roundcube webmail to the latest stable release (1.4.1):

 * [How to upgrade Roundcube](https://github.com/roundcube/roundcubemail/wiki/Upgrade).